 Everything they do is about connecting musicians.
 The Brooklyn Music Factory mission: Through game-based learning, they give students the tools needed to make music with other musicians.

 Get the tools you need for your business to succeed.
-Download playbooks on Lifecycle Marketing -- Keap's proven framework to help small businesses grow.
+Download playbooks on Lifecycle Automation -- Keap's proven framework to help small businesses grow.

 Please describe your business in detail.

 Brooklyn Music Factory is a music school and communal learning center.
 Their curriculum centers on learning to play pop, rock, jazz, funk, and blues.
 To that end, they teach group band classes as well as private lessons on the following instruments: piano, guitar, bass, drums, and voice.
 Children as young as 4 years old begin their musical journey at Brooklyn Music Factory, making music with other kids from the very beginning, which lays the foundation for a lifelong love of music.